How Does Obamacare Work for Me?

 How the ACA Affects You

 The ACA affects everyone differently.
-That's why some people benefit from Obamacare's advantages while others get hit with the disadvantages.
+Some people benefit from Obamacare's advantages while others get hit with the disadvantages.

 You can scan down to find your situation.
 The section will tell you the next steps to take to make sure Obamacare works for you.